dankmeme01/fastpng/README.md

 ## How does it work?

 By default, cocos2d-x (and by proxy Geometry Dash) uses libpng to decode PNG files.
 While it's not necessarily a slow library, there are definitely better options out there.
-Specifically, this mod utilizes [spng](https://github.com/randy408/libspng) and [fpng](https://github.com/richgel999/fpng) (slightly modified to compile on clang-cl).
+Specifically, this mod utilizes [spng](https://github.com/randy408/libspng) and [fpng](https://github.com/richgel999/fpng) (slightly modified to suit my needs).

 ### Why use 2 different libraries?